Category Archives: Self Confidence

 Did you swing well at those pitches?

 Focusing solely on the things they can control makes success feel more tangible.
-When hitters, especially kids, are in a slump (on a side note, don’t use that word when speaking to them about their performance) getting a hit feels like something that happens by chance.
-Like all these factors have to magically align and then they can finally get a hit.
-They relate it more to luck than talent.
-By focusing on the controllable things they’ll feel more confident because they will begin to realize that they play the biggest role in their success at the plate.
+When hitters, especially kids, are in a slump (side note: don’t use that word when speaking to them about their performance), getting a hit can feel like something that happens by chance.
+It feels as if all these factors have to magically align before they can finally get a hit.
+They often relate it more to luck than talent.

-WARNING.
-This isn’t an over night fix.
-Switching their definition of success takes consistency and time.
+WARNING: This isn’t an overnight fix.
+Changing their definition of success takes consistency and time.
 I urge you to try and always use this language when talking about hitting with them.
-Your language will dictate the language they use in their head with themselves.
-By speaking this way about hitting they can use their hitless at bats as learning opportunities because there are specific things they can change/ fix.
-When they do get a hit (which they will because they are focusing on the process which is how hits happen) they will well up with confidence because they will know it wasn’t chance or luck.
-It was their deliberate hard work.
+Your language will shape the language they use in their heads with themselves.
+By speaking this way about hitting, they can use their hitless at-bats as learning opportunities, because there are specific things they can change or fix.

 3 Steps Back, 4 Steps Forward